On the Job: What Is It Like Being a Car Salesperson?

-Requirements for being a car salesman
+Requirements for being a car salesperson

-One of the main draws of becoming a car salesman is the lack of requirements when it comes to education and prior experience.
-A career as a car salesman doesn’t usually require a degree, unless that particular dealership expects it.
-If you have a high school diploma, people skills, and a drive to succeed, that’s typically enough for the managers to hire you.
-You’ll be trained on the job, receiving guidance on sales techniques and the auto industry.
-If you have a degree, that’s great, but it probably won’t benefit you on a daily basis.
+One of the main draws of becoming a car salesperson is the lack of requirements when it comes to education and prior experience.
+A career as a car salesperson doesn’t usually require a degree unless that particular dealership expects it.
+If you have a high school diploma, people skills, and a drive to succeed, that’s typically enough to make you a strong candidate for hiring.

 The financial benefits of selling cars

-According to estimates by Jason Lancaster of AcurateAutoAdvice.com, the average car salesman makes about $40,000 a year, which includes about $250-$300 commission per vehicle sale.
-If a person sells a lot of cars, far exceeding their quota, they could make $60,000 or more, and the dealership might even increase that person’s commission rate.
-That’s not bad for a job that doesn’t require a degree or physical labor.
+According to estimates by Jason Lancaster of AcurateAutoAdvice.com in an article for the Huffington Post, the average car salesperson makes about $40,000 each year, which includes about $250-$300 commission per vehicle sale.
+If you sell a lot of cars, far exceeding your quota, you could make $60,000 or more, and the dealership might even increase your commission rate.
+That’s not bad for a job that doesn’t require a degree or physical labor!

 An average day at a dealership

 The stress of the environment depends a lot on how the managers treat you and the environment fostered in the dealership.
-If managers are supportive and encouraging, it can be an exciting place to work, but if managers are critical and coworkers are ruthless, it can be a challenging job.
-It takes fortitude to maintain a smile and courteousness after spending hours on test drives with a potential customer who ends up not buying a car.
-You must be positive and resolute to be successful as a salesman.
+If managers are supportive and encouraging, it can be an exciting place to work, but if managers are critical and fellow coworkers are ruthless, it can be a challenging job (for an honest summary of an average day, check out this article on Auto Cheat Sheet).

-If you’re interested in getting experience in a sales position but aren’t sure what you want to do exactly, being a car salesmen is a good place to start.
+If you’re interested in getting experience in a sales position but aren’t sure what you want to do exactly, being a car salesperson is a good place to start.
 You might end up loving it, but even if it’s a rough experience that only lasts a year, you’ll still walk away with valuable sales experience and a better understanding of your strengths.